vleung1/ios-automation/Training/README.md

-Maven setup exercises using build profiles
+Maven exercises using build profiles